 When we accept those gifts and His truth, we get overwhelmed.
 How is He this good to us?
 We kiss his feet.
 We only kiss those we hold most dear.
 Our lips are reserved for those we love more than anyone.
 We kiss the feet of Jesus.

-We are able to offer up the thing we hold in highest regard, our sense of self.
+We can offer up the thing we hold in the highest regard, our sense of self.
 Our pride, our "togetherness".
 We can stop bearing our image, and take on the image of God.
 God is love.
 He is a reckless, wild, crazy kind of love.
 God loves without regard to how foolish He may look to the world.
 After all, His ways seem foolish to men.